Top 40+ SAP CPI Interview Questions and Answers

 Ans:

 SAP CPI provides adjustable message retry and backoff options to handle message delivery errors.
 You may set retry intervals, maximum retry attempts, and exponential backoff rules to automatically retry unsuccessful messages at defined intervals, assuring message delivery while reducing system burden during retries.
+You can also set up alert notifications to keep an eye on unsuccessful retries and quickly take appropriate action.

 Course Curriculum